 Sweet and yellow-fruited.
 Crops mid August to mid-October

 Sowing & Growing Raspberries

 Since raspberry plants will crop for anything up to 15 years before they need replacing it is a good idea to

 Dig in plenty of well-rotted garden compost or manure to help the soil hold water during the summer months and rake in some general fertiliser such as Growmore or pelleted chicken manure about a week prior to planting.

-Traditionally posts and wires are used to support the canes, but it is possible to grow them against a wall or fence using trellis or wires held taut with vine eyes.
+Traditionally posts and wires are used to support the canes, but it is possible to grow raspberries against a wall or fence using trellis or wires held taut with vine eyes.

 The wires should be 45cm (18in) apart up the supporting wall, fence or posts and 5-7cm (2-3in) from any supporting wall.
 Plant the canes (plants) 45cm (18in) apart with 1.5m (5ft) between the rows.